Food Coalition for Archuleta County Colorado

 Nutrition security

-According the U.S. Department of Agriculture (USDA), "Nutrition Security means all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being."
-According to the County Health Rankings & Roadmaps data for Archuleta County, 11% of the population (nearly 1,500 individuals) in 2020 lack adequate access to food in Archuleta County, as compared to 8% in Colorado.
+The U.S. Department of Agriculture (USDA) defines nutrition security as ensuring that all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being.
+According to the County Health Rankings & Roadmaps data for Archuleta County, 11% of the population (nearly 1,500 individuals) in 2020 lacked adequate access to food in Archuleta County, as compared to 8% in Colorado overall.
 Toward addressing food and nutrition insecurity, Healthy Archuleta continues to center equity in its healthy eating efforts by supporting individuals and families to access health promoting foods, nutrition education, food purchasing/preparation skills, and nutrition counseling.
 Eating nutritious foods takes more than the individual, it takes a community.
 Healthy Archuleta uses a community-based food system approach to addressing nutrition security.

 Food Access & Security

-Food pantry clients, those experiencing barriers to healthy food options spoke and we listened.
-Healthy Archuleta continues to work to increase access to both local and non-local foods for the benefit of our neighbors who visit the food pantries in our community.
-There are currently seven food pantries working within an informal structure of a food pantry network that meets monthly alongside the Food Distribution Center (FDC) Coordinator to share resources and learning related to food access and security.
-The food pantries receive food through partnership with the regional food bank, local grocery stores (rescue foods), individual donations, and Healthy Archuleta through the FDC (climate-controlled facility secured for the purpose of receiving, storing and distributing food procured by the FSFE - Food Coalition for the food pantries).
-For more information about the days and times of operation of food pantries and partner food organizations in Archuleta County, please click HERE.
+Food pantry clients experiencing barriers to healthy food options spoke and we listened.
+Healthy Archuleta is actively working to increase access to both local and non-local foods for community members utilizing food pantries.
+Currently, seven food pantries operate within an informal network meeting monthly alongside the Food Distribution Center (FDC) Coordinator to share resources and learning related to food access and security.
+These pantries receive food through partnerships with the regional food bank, local grocery stores (via rescued foods), individual donations, and Healthy Archuleta’s FDC—a climate-controlled facility for receiving, storing and distributing food procured by Healthy Archuleta for the food pantries.
+For information about food pantry operating hours and partner food organizations in Archuleta County, please click HERE.

 Nutrition Education and Counseling

-Healthy Archuleta is committed to supporting community through nutrition education activities that are relevant and responsive to the needs of the community.
-Healthy Archuleta partners with nutritionist/dietitians to offer nutrition education programming at different locations in the community.
-Research supports "the effectiveness of nutrition interventions and counseling provided by a nutrition professional (registered dietitian nutritionist or equivalent) when part of a health care team."
-In an effort to support community members with nutrition counseling, a Food/Nutrition Resource Navigator through one of the local clinics facilitated access to a network of dietitians in Colorado that are committed to health equity and increasing access to nutrition counseling services in rural areas such as Archuleta County.
-This effort proved helpful and will be further explored in the near future.
-Meanwhile, please refer to this list of dietitians that provide Telehealth counseling services prepared for Healthy Archuleta by a Colorado-based dietitian.
-Healthy Archuleta is also exploring a partnership with the Food Pantry Network and local clinics to help connect clients/patients experiencing food and nutrition insecurities with free and locally grown fruits and vegetables in cohort with nutrition counseling services to reduce nutrition-related health disparities.
+Healthy Archuleta is committed to providing relevant and responsive nutrition education and counseling to our community.
+We partner with nutritionists and dietitians to offer programming at various locations in the community.
+Research supports the effectiveness of nutrition interventions and counseling provided by nutrition professionals as part of a health care team.
+During the pandemic, we helped a local clinic establish a Food/Nutrition Resource Navigator to support community members with nutrition counseling.
+This navigator connected individuals with a network of Colorado dietitians dedicated to health equity and expanding nutrition counseling services in rural areas like Archuleta County.
+This effort proved beneficial and will be further explored in the future with available funding.
+Meanwhile, a list of dietitians offering telehealth counseling services, prepared for Healthy Archuleta by a Colorado-based dietitian, is available.
+Additionally, Healthy Archuleta is exploring a partnership with the Food Pantry Network and local clinics to help connect clients and patients experiencing food and nutrition insecurity with free and locally grown fruits and vegetables in concert with nutrition counseling services, thereby reducing nutrition-related health disparities.

 Food Production and Supply